Some Insights and Ways to Develop Effective Teams

 7. Make it meaningful.

 There is a great benefit to combining your team building with a meaningful activity or donation to a charity.
-Your company and your staff team can demonstrate their shared values by making sure your team building event has an element of giving back to the community.
+Your company and your staff team can demonstrate their shared values by making sure your event has an element of giving back to the community.
 Ask your team building provider what charities they are partnered with or how their events can be combined with their annual giving.

 8. Make a realistic time commitment.